Ronlin1/iScan-Uganda/README.md

 ## Overview

-In today's digital age, traditional printed business cards contribute significantly to our carbon footprint and can be easily lost or misplaced. iScan addresses these challenges by allowing users to scan QR codes from business cards, extract relevant information, post the data to a Flask API, then summarize it using Gemini API (RAG) Generative AI, and instantly receive the details via Twilio SMS or SendGrid email.
+In today's digital age, traditional printed business cards contribute significantly to our carbon footprint and can be easily lost or misplaced. iScan addresses these challenges by allowing users to scan QR codes from business cards, extract relevant information, post the data to a Flask API, then summarize it using Falcon API (RAG) Generative AI, and instantly receive the details via Twilio SMS or SendGrid email.
 This eliminates the need for physical cards and ensures that valuable connections are never lost...

 ![](images/iSCAN_T.png)

 ## Features

 - **QR Code Scanning**: Scan QR codes from business cards or any QR-enabled material.
-- **AI-powered Summarization**: Utilize Gemini API (RAG) Generative AI to summarize extracted information into concise details.
+- **AI-powered Summarization**: Utilize Falcon API (RAG) Generative AI to summarize extracted information into concise details.
 - **Twilio Integration**: Send extracted information via SMS using Twilio's SMS service.
 - **SendGrid Integration**: Send detailed information via email using SendGrid's email service.
 - **Eco-friendly Solution**: Reduce carbon footprint by minimizing the use of printed business cards.